Max Delay, Operation Successor Processing, and Overlapping Operations and MOs

 Overlapping Manufacturing Orders

-Overlapping manufacturing orders are similar to overlapping operations in the sense that they allow successor processes to begin before the predecessor has completed its run.
-The overlap is dictated almost entirely by the material availability and when the products and materials are considered to be available.
-The overlapping manufacturing orders must have a successor and predecessor relationship defined.
+Overlapping manufacturing orders are similar to overlapping operations because they allow successor processes to begin before the predecessor has completed its run.
+However, the overlap is dictated almost entirely by the material availability and when the products and materials are considered available.
+Therefore, the overlapping manufacturing orders must have a successor and predecessor relationship defined.

 The product being produced by the predecessor manufacturing order's specific operation sets when that product is considered available for successor manufacturing order's operations to use as a material.
 To set this relationship, use the "Inventory Available Timing" field of the Product tab of the Job dialog: